 As discussed elsewhere on our website, hernias are caused by a tear in the muscles of the abdominal wall.
 Once the muscles tear, fat and internal organs push through the muscles to create a ‘hernia’.
 However, before the hernia completely develops, there is often a period of prolonged weakening of the muscle over many years.
 After some amount of time, ultimately the muscle gets to the point of being too weak to support the internal organs, the muscle tears, and a hernia develops.
 Therefore, it’s important to understand that hernias are not usually just a simple tear in the muscle which is surrounded by normal healthy muscle.
 There is usually a surrounding area of muscle weakness around the actual hernia.

-Over many years and through 100’s of medical studies, surgeons have learned that when the muscles around a hernia are simply sewn back together and closed ‘primarily’ (tension repair), hernias recur at a very high rate.
+Over many years and through 100’s of medical studies, surgeons have learned that when the muscles around a hernia are simply sewn back together and closed ‘primarily’ (tension repair), hernias recur at a higher rate.
 This makes good sense since hernias develop due to a weakening in the muscles all around the area of the hernia.
 By simply sewing these weakened muscles back together, surgeons basically are just pulling together thin, damaged muscles to repair the hernia.
 Over time, the muscles continue to weaken, the tear in the muscle returns, and the hernia ‘recurs’.

 About Hernia Mesh – Why Mesh is Used